Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[User-Guide]-Upgrade-from-v5.2.1-to-v6.0.0.md

 As MMA resources were deployed using Azure Policy (DeployIfNotExists), the resources will not be cleaned up automatically.
 You will need to manually clean up the resources.
+Please see product group guidance on how to clean up the MMA resources: <https://learn.microsoft.com/azure/azure-monitor/agents/azure-monitor-agent-mma-removal-tool?tabs=single-tenant%2Cdiscovery>.

-We will publish a link to the MMA migration guidance once it is released, this will contain the steps to clean up the legacy MMA resources.
+We will publish a link to additional ALZ tooling once it is published.

 ## Notable changes from our awesome community